rriemann/blog/about/arrival.md

 Brussels has two airports.
 In the best case, you arrived at *Brussels Zaventem* (also called *Brussels National*, code BRU).
 If so, you have two options.

-- The :bus: bus 12 to *Brussels City* leaves every quarter of an hour.
-Unless you want to go first to the EU quarter (*Place Luxembourg*), consider to leave 3 stops later at *Bordet* and take one of the trains to *Germoir* (e.g. S4, S5, S9).
-From there, it is only few minutes to walk.
+- The :bus: bus 12 or 21 to *Brussels City* leaves every quarter of an hour.
+You can buy a ticket for 4,50€ at the ticket machine.
+Unless you want to go first to the EU quarter (*Place Luxembourg*) or save money, consider to leave the bus at *Da Vinci* to walk over to the train station  *Bordet* and take one of the trains to *Germoir* (e.g. S4, S5, S9).
 - You can also take one of the trains from the Airport to Place Luxembourg.
 This is with 9,00€ more expensive, but can be faster.
 From Place Luxembourg, there are trains and buses to *Germoir*.

+From *Germoir*, it is only few minutes to walk.

 ## Arrive by Train :bullettrain_side: